 Many players are complaining about the Escape from Tarkov low FPS since the recent update.
 This can be very annoying, but don’t worry.
-In this post, you’ll learn about all the FPS boost tips for Escape from Tarkov.
+In this post, you’ll learn about all the FPS boost tips for Escape from Tarkov like a pro.

 Fixes to try: